ofiwg/libfabric/man/fi_psm.7.md

 to support a variety of libfabric data transfer APIs, including tagged message queue, message queue, RMA, and atomic operations.

-The *psm2* provider runs over the PSM 2.0 interface that is supported by the Intel Omni-Path Fabric.
-PSM 2.0 is fully backward compatible with PSM 1.x and adds some new functions with enhanced capability.
-PSM 2.0 also makes the Active Message support official.
-However, the official Active Message API is slightly different from the PSM 1.x version.
-As a result, the *psm2* provider only works with PSM 2.0 and the *psm* provider only works with PSM 1.x.
+The *psm2* provider runs over the PSM 2.x interface that is supported by the Intel Omni-Path Fabric.
+PSM 2.x has all the PSM 1.x features plus a set of new functions with enhanced capability.
+Since PSM 1.x and PSM 2.x is not ABI compatible the *psm2* provider only works with PSM 2.0 and doesn't support Intel TrueScale Fabric.
+On the other hand, the *psm* provider can work with the psm2-compat library, which exposes a PSM 1.x interface over the Intel Omni-Path Fabric.

 Unless specifically indicated, the description of the *psm* provider in the remaining part of this document also applies to the *psm2*